Personal profile

 Dr. Oleg Kirillov earned his PhD in Theoretical (Mathematical) Mechanics from the Faculty of Mechanics and Mathematics at Lomonosov Moscow State University in 2000.
 He began his academic career in Russia, conducting research at Moscow State University and the Russian Academy of Sciences.
 In 2005, he moved to Europe as an Alexander von Humboldt Research Fellow at the University of Hannover and TU Darmstadt.
 His international research career also includes a JSPS fellowship at Kyushu University in Japan, as well as positions at Helmholtz-Zentrum Dresden-Rossendorf (HZDR) and the University of Trento, with support from the German Research Foundation (DFG) and European Research Council (ERC).

 In 2016, Dr. Kirillov joined Northumbria University as a Vice-Chancellor's Senior Research Fellow.
 He was nominated for the Student-Led Teaching Awards and became a Fellow of the Higher Education Academy.
 Promoted to Senior Lecturer in 2018 and Associate Professor in Mathematics in 2022, Dr. Kirillov has developed and taught a wide range of modules involving mathematical analysis, linear algebra, dynamics, and applied mathematics for students in both mathematics and engineering.
 He has successfully supervised PhD and MSc students at Northumbria, and co-supervised doctoral candidates in Germany and Italy.
-Additionally, he contributes to departmental leadership as the Foundation Year Programme Leader for the Department of Mathematics, Physics, and Electrical Engineering.
+Contributing to departmental leadership he served as the Foundation Year Programme Leader for the Department of Mathematics, Physics, and Electrical Engineering (2022-2025).

 Dr. Kirillov’s research portfolio includes 21 competitive fellowships and grants, 80 articles in top-tier peer-reviewed journals, and several major publications, including his monograph, Nonconservative Stability Problems of Modern Physics (De Gruyter, 2013, 2021), which is now a standard reference in the field.
 OK organized 10 international research workshops and symposia, including ones in BIRS (Canada) and CISM (Italy).
-His work has attracted over 2,700 citations, and his h-index is 29, according to Google Scholar.
+He was the lead organizer and chair of the Organising Committee of the 23rd International Couette-Taylor Workshop - ICTW2025.
+His work has attracted over 2,900 citations, and his h-index is 29, according to Google Scholar.

 Oleg Kirillov's research focuses on the mathematics of nonconservative and non-Hermitian models in physics and engineering, where he has made key theoretical contributions.
 His work integrates perturbation methods for multiparameter matrix and non-self-adjoint differential operators with asymptotic methods for partial differential equations, singularity theory, and dynamical systems.
 He is particularly interested in non-Hermitian singularities and dissipation-induced instabilities, with applications in areas like magnetohydrodynamics (MHD), fluid dynamics, fluid-structure interactions, and solid mechanics.